Featured

 When I bump out, its back to the cold ‘real’ world.
 Only.
 Which one is really ‘real’?
 What is truly cold?
 Checking the clock, its been three hours?

 I’ve been thinking about peace again lately.
 This, not surprisingly, has once again worked its way into being a central theme for my paintings.
 These days when unpeaceful thoughts or conversations cross my path, my new habit is to look inward.
 And then like a subconscious nudge from I guess myself, it flows out onto paper or canvas.
-I shouldn’t be surprised, but I kind of enjoy that I am.
+I shouldn’t be surprised, but I kind of enjoy that I am (surprised).

 Its such a gesture of love and openness and gentle nurturing.
 I appreciate the little reminder that we are all more than what we think we are.
 We are powerful in deeper ways.
 Love is the strongest vibration.
 Love is safety and peace.
 Nurturance.
 It might be the perfect way to feel peace.
-Maybe we could all enjoy a little nurturing now and again.
+Prehaps we could all enjoy a little nurturing now and again.
 I might offer that to myself since, well, I painted it…

 Snack?!